AdvMaple/bilibili-subtitle-download-plugin/README.md

 Bilibili just update their website, so old version will not be able to get download link.
 I have fixed these issue.
 Please update to the latest version.

+Current script issue: Only work in big screen size.
+If your UI have episode list on the right side of video player, the script will probably work.

 New feauture:
 Added Language Select.